If the MtoA plug-in does not load and you get a “The specified procedure could not be found” error like this:

 // Error: line 1: Unable to dynamically load : C:/solidangle/mtoadeploy/2016/plug-ins/mtoa.mll The specified procedure could not be found. // // Error: line 1: The specified procedure could not be found. (mtoa) //

-then there’s a few basic things you need to check first:
+then there’s a few basic things you need to check first.

-- Does your processor support SSE4.2?
-As of Arnold 184.108.40.206 (MtoA 220.127.116.11), support for SSE4.2 is required.
-You won’t be able to load MtoA or use Arnold if your processor doesn’t support SSE4.2.
+Support for SSE4.1 is a minimum requirement.
+You won’t be able to load MtoA or use Arnold if your processor doesn’t support SSE4.1.

-- Check the environment in Maya.
 For example, does the PATH include any older versions of MtoA?
 If you’re on Windows, run the MEL command system(“set”) to get the environment.
 On OSX or Linux, run system(“printenv”).